Website User Experience Design – Nailing the Foundations

 Understanding user navigation? – Information architecture (IA)

 Getting the navigation correct means that you are able to define the flow of user behaviour, ensuring they are able to easily locate the information they need to make their decisions.
 You and your UX specialist will work with you to optimise your navigation.
-But, you can equip yourself some knowledge to assist with this collaboration.
+But, you can equip yourself with some knowledge to assist with this collaboration.

 Content is king for your websites, but business and user goals can only be achieved if users can find the information they need.
 Therefore, your content should be organised on your site in a logical manner.
-This is why information architecture is the foundation to the project’s success.
+This is why information architecture is the foundation of the project’s success.

 What are the pages you need?